LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Methodology

 \end{myDef}

 The bipartition of a cluster comprises four steps:

-1, identify the maximum unavoidable agents of the cluster, referred to as the major set;
+1, identify the maximum unavoidable agents of the cluster, referred to as the major set (Line 1 $\sim$ 12 in Algorithm \ref{a2});

 2, examine each agent in the remaining set to determine if its dependence path must pass through agents of the major set.
-Move agents meeting this criterion to the major set;
+Move agents meeting this criterion to the major set, until the remain set is independent or empty(Line 16 $\sim$ 27 in Algorithm \ref{a2});

-3, Check any newly added agents to the major set to ascertain if their dependence paths must pass through agents in the remaining set.
-Transfer such agents from agents the remaining set to the major set;
+3, check any newly added agents to the major set to ascertain if their dependence paths must pass through agents in the remaining set.
+Transfer such agents from agents the remaining set to the major set, until the major set is independent(Line 29 $\sim$ 40 in Algorithm \ref{a2});

-4, verify whether the major set and the remaining set both meet the requirements of the cluster.
+4, verify whether the major set and the remaining set both meet the legality requirements of the cluster (for every agent in a cluster, its dependence path does not pass through the start or target states of agents in other clusters).
 If they do (or if the remaining set is empty), exit and return the major set and the remaining set as the result of the bipartition.
-Otherwise, proceed to step 2;
+(Line 42 $\sim$ 44 in Algorithm \ref{a2}) Otherwise, proceed to step 2;

 The bipartition process of a cluster concludes when both sets satisfy the cluster's requirements, or when there are no remaining agents, indicating that the cluster cannot be further decomposed into smaller clusters.